CIS-566-Fall-2023/lab05-stylization/README.md

    * Use one of the provided texture png’s in order to add a screenspace shadow pattern onto the shadows of the scene!
-   * Hint 1: what does the "ShadowAttenuation" variable do?
+   * Hint 1: What does the "ShadowAttenuation" variable do?

 Extra Credit:
  * Add some soft interpolation at the edges of your bands, for smooth transitions between color bands.
 Create a "smoothness" parameter that adjusts the degree of smoothness!